davidmutis62/happy-birthday-master/README.md

 You can create your very own happy-birthday page in a few easy steps:

 * Fork the repository
-* Open `customize.json` and replace the content with your own
+* Open `customize.json` and replace the content with your ow
 * Turn on GitHub pages for your repository (Settings > Pages)
 * Share the URL you get at the above step with your friend